Search for a rare disease

 Antenatal diagnosis is possible in families with known disease causing mutations.

 Early diagnosis may help in properly managing 3-MCCD and reducing the risk of severe metabolic crisis.
 Treatment is often not necessary in asymptomatic individuals.
 Some patients may require oral L-carnitine supplementation.
 A diet restricted in leucine is usually not warranted.
-Avoidance of fasting and of other precipitating stresses is recommended (mainly in infants and young children) as is regular monitoring of free carnitine concentrations.
+Avoidance of fasting and of other precipitating stresses is recommended (mainly in infants and young children), as is the regular monitoring of free carnitine concentrations.
 An emergency regimen (IV glucose and the correction of acidosis) is recommended during intercurrent illness.

 The prognosis is usually good but depends on the severity of symptoms experienced.